• What is Copywriting?

 writing copy for big-name brands

 Writing for big brands is a bit different than creating content for local businesses.
 When you write for well-known companies, you have to follow stricter content guidelines and more rules.
-Adopting an overly relaxed demeanor while creating content for such firms won’t get you anywhere.
+Adopting an overly relaxed demeanor while creating content for these firms won’t work.

 When a well-known company hires you for a writing gig, the first thing you have to do is to read up on their existing guidelines and be familiar with their tone.